cbueche/Agent-Jones/doc/FAQ.md

 I'm getting ERROR or WARNING fn=InterfaceAPI/get : devicename : SNMP get failed : long() argument must be a string or a number, not 'NoneType'

-Be sure to install the latest version.
-I have added some sanity code to cover Cisco's creativity in dot1dBasePortIfIndex.
+Be sure to install the latest version of Agent-Jones.
+I have added some sanity code to cover Cisco his creativity in dot1dBasePortIfIndex.